MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 - Key functionality should be deployed and managed as independent loosely coupled microservices with event-driven interaction through well-defined interfaces (synchronous and asynchronous).
 - The definition of microservice boundaries should consider and align with critical user-flows.
 - Use event-driven asynchronous communication where possible to support sustainable scale and optimal performance.
+- Use patterns like the Outbox and Transactional Session to guarantee consistency so that [every message is processed correctly](/microsoftdocs/architecture-center/blob/main/docs/reference-architectures/containers/aks-mission-critical/mission-critical-data-platform.md#every-message-must-be-processed).

 ### Example - Event-driven approach